-Okra’s API infrastructure has grown since its launch in January 2020.
-It currently boasts of serving over 100 digital businesses, financial institutions, government agencies, and fintech companies, including Interswitch, Access Bank, uLesson, and Aella App.
+The infrastructural API of okra has grown since its launch in January 2020.
+It currently serves over 100 digital businesses, financial institutions, government agencies, and fintech companies, including Interswitch, Access Bank, and more.

-The startup will use this round to scale its Open Finance-as-a-service operation.
+Thus, okra will use this round to scale its open finance-as-a-service operation.

-Although fintech has been the darling of the tech investment space for the last decade, API fintech solutions are opening a new horizon in solving challenges beyond payment, saving, and lending.
-They are making these services safe for users while leveraging data to customise their clients’ banking services.
+Although fintech is the rave, API fintech solutions are opening a new horizon in solving challenges beyond payment, saving, and lending.
+They are making these services safe for users while leveraging data to customize their clients’ banking services.

-Like Mono and OnePipe, similarly promising API fintech startups, Okra’s business model involves taking commissions off digital businesses that integrate the solution on their platforms for KYC confirmation, payment and transaction authorisation, and identity protection.
+Like Mono and co, okras business model is to take commissions off digital businesses that integrate the solution on their platforms for KYC confirmation, and other transactions.

 As a way of staying ahead of the different regulatory challenges the Nigerian fintech scene is currently facing, David Peterside, Okra COO, told TechCrunch that the startup is actively engaging regulators.
 However, he mentioned that they make sure that the platform abides by relevant data protection laws.